jappeace/jappeaceApplication/content/undeadlock-event-source.md

 One thing that always surprises me is how casually serious problems are phrased by business people in their blissful ignorance.
-"hey why am I seeing the down for maintenance screen"?
+"hey why am I seeing the down for maintenance screen?"
 "Oh try it now, the pack uploading has finished",
 Said the QA engineer to the product manager.
 Once I saw this on slack, I grew really suspicious